aoldershaw/regen/README.md

 ```

 **Note:** not calling `.Group()` on a regular expression does not guarantee that it won't be grouped
 in the resulting regexp.
-For instance, the result `regen.OneOf` will be grouped.
+For instance, the result `regen.OneOf` is grouped.
 If you need to rely
 on a particular ordering of capture groups, you should explicitly call `.Group().NoCapture()` on
 sub expressions that should not be captured.